NNPDF/pineko/README.md

 [4] I'm thinking how to improve this, because how could we provide a study on the interpolation accuracy? at the moment there just equal

-[5] examples being SV, different evolution settings, etc. - I'm thinking whether it might be worth to add an `inherit-eko` option
+[5] examples being SV, different evolution settings, etc.

+[6] examples being SV, different DIS settings, etc.